vaadin/framework-bluemix-example/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

-Clicking the above button will clone the project to your account and set up a devops chain that will deploy the project to Bluemix.
+When you click this button, Bluemix will clone this repository, compile the application, create the necessary database service (see `manifest.yml` file) and then push the application.

 ### Manual deployment to Bluemix